Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

 Learn how to say no diplomatically to avoid overwhelm at work.

-Say something like, 'I can’t see how I can fit this in for when you want it in addition to what you have already requested.
+Say something like, 'I can’t see how I can fit this in for when you want it done in addition to what you have already requested.
 Where would you prefer I direct my attention?'

 There were other consultants not nearly as busy and their secretaries would often sit reading and knitting whilst I was in overwhelm often working through my lunch hour.